SintraCascaisSesimbra.com

 The best independent guide to Sesimbra

 The Praia da Califórnia - The beautiful sandy beach that extends along the front of Sesimbra.
+With its calm sea waters and fantastic location close to the town, there is nowhere better for a relaxing day on the beach.

 Sesimbra has everything needed for a wonderful holiday destination.